-Here’s some of the best beaches and ocean baths for kids in Newcastle.
+Here are some of the best beaches and ocean baths for kids in Newcastle and Lake Macquarie organised by LGA.

 1. Nobbys Beach

-Considered the most safest swimming beach of all Council beaches, Nobbys Beach is a great spot for families to visit.
+Considered the most safest swimming beach of Newcastle beaches, Nobbys Beach is a great spot for families to visit.
 Patrolled year-round, it’s a great spot for parents and kids to swim.
-There’s a rock pool at the southern end of the beach.
+There’s a rock pool known as Soldiers Baths at the southern end of the beach.
 High tide tends to cover most of the rocks and low tide makes it a popular spot for snorkellers and those with young kids.

 Get more info on visiting Nobbys Beach.